What content types do you need in your B2B content marketing strategy?

 Types of content you’ll see here will be very much like the nurturing stage, so mainly based around email and social media to keep them engaged with your brand—with a little more focus this time on creating content they can’t help but share with their networks.
 Feedback forms or surveys are also great, as existing customers will be far more likely to participate and provide honest details of what you’re doing right and where you can improve.
 And by making them feel like they matter (which they do), you’re creating brand loyalty that will be hard not to shout about.

-If you develop your content marketing strategy in the right way, you can become known as an authority in your field, a "thought leader".
-This raises people's awareness of you and puts you in a position to win new business.
+If you develop your content marketing strategy in the right way, you can become a leader in your industry and stand out from the competition.
+This raises customer awareness of you and puts you in a position to win new business.